emisan/swingtests/README.md

 The MedysInfoDialog.class can be used to setup a Dialog for interaction use.
 Here we can switch between Panels in the MedysInfoDialog without referencing/instanciating another Dialog which should hold the content (the needed panel) or vice versa.

-This HUB will be deleted at the end of the year!